-THIS NOMINATION FORM IS TO BE COMPLETED BY A SENIOR OFFICIAL OF THE NOMINATING AUTHORITY.(\) AN APPLICATION WHICH DOES NOT INCLUDE THIS FORM WILL NOT BE CONSIDERED AS VALID.
+THIS NOMINATION FORM IS TO BE COMPLETED BY A SENIOR OFFICIAL OF THE NOMINATING AUTHORITY. () AN APPLICATION WHICH DOES NOT INCLUDE THIS FORM WILL NOT BE CONSIDERED AS VALID.

 NAME OF CANDIDATE BEING NOMINATED:

 STARTING DATE OF PROGRAMME:

 Name of responsible official:

 Exact designation/title:

 Nominating authority:

 Address:

 Office stamp below:

 Telephone: Signed:

 Facsimile: Date:

 E-mail:

-COMMENTS &amp; RECOMMENDATIONS OF NOMINAT Please provide brief details of the nominee's present job funct indicate what position is the nominee expected to occupy to This information will provide useful guidance in assessing the ions and any future plans (in particular please pon completion of studies at the Institute).
+COMMENTS & RECOMMENDATIONS OF NOMIN Please provide brief details of the nominee's present job fur indicate what position is the nominee expected to occup This information will provide useful guidance in assessing nctions and any future plans (in particular please y upon completion of studies at the Institute).

-PROPOSED SOURCE OF FUNDING OF PROGRAMM It is necessary for a candidate to indicate the proposed sourc IMLI's assistance to seek fellowship funding, the space abo and the application must be accompanied by the non-refund paragraph 6 of the application package), together with the atta information not be provided, the application will not be co By submitting an application and nominating a person for s e of funding.
-Where the candidate is requesting ve should read "requesting fellowship funding" able fellowship application fee of $\notin$ 200 (as per the fellowship Application Form.
-Should this onsidered as valid.
+PROPOSED SOURCE OF FUNDING OF PROGRAM It is necessary for a candidate to indicate the proposed sou IMLI's assistance to seek fellowship funding, the space a and the application must be accompanied by the non-refu paragraph 6 of the application package), together with the a information not be provided, the application will not be arce of funding.
+Where the candidate is requesting bove should read "requesting fellowship funding" ndable fellowship application fee of €200 (as per ttached Fellowship Application Form.
+Should this

-nominating authority are confirming that they are aware o requirements which have to be met by selected applicants, pri- their studies; that the aforesaid requirements are met for the dur take the actions required to comply with these requirements. f the national legislative and/or administrative for to travelling to the Institute and commencing
+By submitting an application and nominating a person for studies at the Institute, both the applicant and the nominating authority are confirming that they are aware of the national legislative and/or administrative requirements which have to be met by selected applicants, prior to travelling to the Institute and commencing their studies; that the aforesaid requirements are met for the duration of their studies; and that they will promptly take the actions required to comply with these requirements.